 The director will be notified and the parent will be called if necessary.

 After we have tried as many options as we can think of, if possible, we will move the child to a different class which can make a difference in some cases.
 If no spot is available, the child will have to be dismissed from the Center.

+In case of bad language:

+Since we are a Christian school and try to uphold standards, we need your help in addressing the issue of unacceptable language.
+We cannot have the children using words and threatening to shoot or kill someone.
+You will be contacted if this happens and should it continue could result in termination.

 We do not spank or use any method of corporal punishment at Adventure Christian.

-Child’s Name ____________________________________

-Parent Signature ____________________________________

-Date ____________________________________

 EXPULSION POLICY